 It is normally expected that Council members will also serve on (and chair in the case of Vice-Presidents, Honorary Treasurer and Regions Councillor) the Committee of Council relevant to the position to which they have been elected.
 Only Fellows of the Society may stand for positions on Council and only Fellows may propose candidates for election (this includes Postgraduate Fellows).

 If you wish to stand for election to the Council, you should be able to demonstrate a good working knowledge of the Society; understanding and support for its breadth of activities and audiences; and experience and seniority relevant to the position that you are standing for.
 Each position also requires a sound working knowledge, as appropriate, of geographical education, expeditions and fieldwork, research and higher education.
 In addition, the Council has provided guidance to nominees and proposers on the skills, expertise and experience that it feels would be most helpful at the present time.
 Details are in the PDF.
 It is not a requirement that nominees fill identified skills gaps but it is highly desirable.

 In terms of time commitment, you must be available to read papers for, and attend, three Council meetings per year and at least two Committee meetings per year.
 If you wish to stand for a position in the Research and Higher Education Division, you must also currently hold a related post in a further or higher education institution, or be a person of similar standing.

 Positions on Council for election in June 2016 – Guidance for Fellows

 - Indicate the position for which they are standing.
 Candidates are only able to stand for one position

 - Provide their Fellowship number

-- Include the names and signatures of five proposing Fellows (an email identifiably from the proposing Fellow will suffice)
+- Include the names of 5 proposing Fellows

-- Provide a brief summary of why the candidate is considered suitable by them, for the chosen position, including how they meet the skills and expertise gaps most helpful to fill
+- A brief summary of why the candidate is considered suitable by them, for the chosen position, including how they meet the skills and expertise gaps most helpful to fill

 Expeditions and Fieldwork